Neil S. Shankman

 During the course of the last thirty years, Mr. Shankman has continued to maintain his interest in trial work, particularly in the areas of divorce/family matters and personal injury litigation.
 He has developed one of the largest bankruptcy practices in the State of Maine, and continues to focus on landlord/tenant matters, both in Court and as General Counsel to Maine Real Estate Managers Association.
 He also serves as State Chair of the National Association of Consumer Bankruptcy Attorneys.

-After over twenty-five years living in Yarmouth, Maine with his family, he relocated to Topsham in October of 2008 where he and his partner, Karen, managed to find a house built in 1797 that requires almost as much maintenance and repairs as he does.
+After over twenty-five years living in Yarmouth, Maine with his family, he relocated to Topsham in October of 2008 where he managed to find a house built in 1797 that requires almost as much maintenance and repairs as he does.
 He spends his spare time skiing, sailing, bicycling and playing with his three adult children.

 Justin Andrus was born and grew up in New Jersey, then attended high school in New Hampshire.
 He attended and graduated from Bates College in Lewiston, Maine in 1997.
 In 2002, Justin graduated from the University of Maine's School of Law in Portland, Maine.
 While in law school, Justin participated in the Moot Court program in which he learned the art of preparing and presenting cases on appeal for consideration by the Supreme Court.
 He received the prize for best oral advocate in an international moot court competition in the fall of 2001.
 He also served as a student attorney at the Cumberland Legal Aid Clinic in 2001 and 2002.
 As a member of the clinic, Justin represented low income clients as the attorney of record under the tutelage of experienced clinical practitioners.
 This program serves much the same function as physician's residency, permitting the student attorney to practice law in an environment in which the student gains experience while providing high quality legal services to people who would not otherwise have access to justice.